 Anastacio Tanchauco Caedo (1907-1990) graduated from U.P.
 School of Fine Arts; under the tutelage of National Artist, Guillermo E. Tolentino.
 During his apprenticeship under Tolentino, the two took to body building as a means to understand the human anatomy and strengthen their bodies for he very physical work of sculpture.
 This love for body building led Tolentino to fashion his opus “The Oblation” after Caedo’s physique.
 Later Caedo made name for himself by sculpting many religious works for the Jesuits at the Ateneo de Manila and busts of the National Hero Dr. José Rizal for many of the Philippine Embassies around the world.
 Caedo was nominated three times as a National Artist of the Philippines (in 1983, 1984, and 1986); which he turned down, to avoid the politics in the art world.

 Another student of Tolentino, Napoleon Abueva was also authorized to cast the “Oblation” for the campuses of UP Los Baños, UP Iloilo, and UP Tacloban.

 The only “Oblation’ that is not a cast of Tolentino’s original sculpture is Fidel Araneta’s 1957 version, found in UP Cebu.

-The latest “Oblation” to be set in a UP campus is the 2008 version by Grace ‘Gigi’ Javier, which was installed as a part of the UP Philippine General Hospital (UP PGH) centennial celebrations.
+The next “Oblation” to be set in a UP campus is the 2008 version by Grace ‘Gigi’ Javier, which was installed as a part of the UP Philippine General Hospital (UP PGH) centennial celebrations, in Manila.

 Last 2015, the “Oblation” became part of Toym de Leon Imao‘s installation “Dingas: Adhikaing Diliman, Adhikaing Bayan“, which was part of the annual UP Christmas celebrations and Lantern Parade.